In the previous phase we created a new scenario and found the optimal location for our distribution center. In this phase we will:

 - Right-click the Result item and select the Convert to a new scenario option in the pop-up menu.

 - The Convert result dialog box will open.
 We will keep the offered name and scenario types.
 Click OK to convert the result and close the dialog box.

 Let us examine the tables of the Chocolate Distribution GFA Result scenario that have been updated with the new data:

-DCs and Factories — now contains data on the new DC (GFA DC), for which the experiment found the optimized location.
+- DCs and Factories — now contains data on the new DC (GFA DC), for which the experiment found the optimized location.

 - Groups — now contains the group of customers (GFA DC group) supplied by the new DC.

 - Locations — now contains the location of the new DC.